TRHS2025-1-1/OneStage-SCL/README.md

 Thank you for visiting this repository!
 The code is currently being organized and refined to ensure the best quality and usability.
 I plan to make it publicly available in the near future.

 ## Project Overview
-This repository will soon host the implementation of a novel approach combining one-stage supervised contrastive learning with a feature-perturbed project head for anomalous sound detection.
+This repository will soon host the implementation of a novel approach for anomalous sound detection.
 Stay tuned for updates!

 ## Contact Information
 If you have any questions, suggestions, or would like to discuss potential collaborations, feel free to reach out to me: